-- Mitchells & Butlers moved up a tier in the 2019 Business Benchmark on Farm Animal Welfare achieving a Tier 2 position and an increase in our overall score
+- Mitchells & Butlers have achieved tier two position in the Business Benchmark on Farm Animal Welfare.

-- Mitchells & Butlers have recorded their third year of welfare outcomes for chicken, turkey, duck and pigs procured as fresh proteins for our business and has introduced additional reporting for lamb, fish and beef.
+- Mitchells & Butlers have recorded their fourth year of welfare outcomes for chicken, turkey, duck and pigs procured as fresh proteins for our business and has introduced additional reporting for lamb, fish and beef.
 These results can be found within the species welfare standards, as relevant.

 - Mitchells & Butlers have completed development of a twelve-month rolling dashboard report with their key poultry supplier, to monitor agreed welfare outcomes on a monthly basis, enabling both parties to assess issues, trends and agree corrective action.

-- Mitchells & Butlers have issued their second welfare outcomes report for beef cattle reared through our own integrated supply chain.
-This forms the basis on which the business will report key welfare outcomes across our entire beef supply chain.
+- Mitchells & Butlers have issued their third welfare outcomes report for beef cattle reared through our own integrated supply chain.
+This forms the basis on which the business continues to develop and report key welfare outcomes across our entire beef supply chain.
 As a result of this M&B have also issued the first welfare outcomes for the largest processor used in our supply chain.
 These will be assessed and further developed for 2022.

 We recognize that improving farm animal welfare is an ongoing process and to assist with measuring our progress, we continue to monitor the volume of raw material procured that already meets the welfare standards of accredited bodies, such as Red Tractor Assurance and Bord Bia.